camille-le/algorithms-notes/npc_theory.md

 The point of this is that an easy problem is a polynomial one.
 The unknown problem is at least as hard as the known problem.

+### Why do we care?
+If you can recognize certain time complexities, you will know to use different techniques to solve problems:
+* Brute Force
+* Heuristics
+* Approximation